kvbc/c-snake/README.md

 # c-snake

-Windows-specific console implementation of the Snake game written in C
+console implementation of the Snake game written in C